microsoft/fluentui-react-native/packages/experimental/Shadow/SPEC.md

 Shadows defined in the Fluent design system are actually comprised of two shadows.
 The **key shadow** is used to create a feeling of distance, and the **ambient shadow** is used to define the edges of the shape.

+The `Shadow` component is different from other components in that it was created to address limitations with React Native - Views in React Native can only have one Shadow set at a time.
+This component provides an easy way to add a Fluent shadow to another component.

 ## Shadow Depth Ramp

 These are the current `Shadow` variants: